 3) Set Your GPU Mining Intensity

 If your GPUs are Nvidia (which is one of the most popular GPU producers anyway), then you should see a setting in your GUI miner, called “Intensity”.
 If you don’t see GPU at all, it means it was disabled at startup and you should enable it by clicking “Menu” -> “View” -> “Show GPU Mining”.
 Setting your intensity will also change the energy consumption of your GPU, so it’s important to have some ways to measure this as well.
 Unless you’re extremely lucky, you won’t hit the perfect combination from the first time, so it’s very important to experiment with various settings.
 Please take into account the fact that a higher intensity will also raise the temperature significantly and also increase the risk of damaging your equipment.
-It takes a consistent amount of trial and error until you find the perfect combination, but in the end it will all wroth it.
+It takes a consistent amount of trial and error until you find the perfect combination, but in the end, it will all worth it.

 The Console MinerGate Trick

 When you start your miners in the console, you have two important settings: the number of threads (for CPU mining) and the intensity (for GPU mining, Nvidia only).

 CPU mining is not profitable these days, but if you want to try it out (who knows, maybe you have your own solar plant somewhere) then you should experiment with it.
 Choosing this number to be equal to the total number of cores of your CPUs is considered bad practice and it will also lower your energy consumption.
 Setting it somewhere around two-thirds of the total numbers (ex: if you have 16 cores, you may set it between 11 and 13) seems to be working reasonably for the majority of setups, but here again, you should do your own tests.